IMPORTANT: READ THIS VERY CAREFULLY!

 The International Association for Six Sigma Certification™ (IASSC™) grants the status of Accredited Training Organization (ATO), Accredited Deployment Program (ADP), Accredited Curriculum Provider (ACP) and Accredited Training Associate (ATA) to qualifying parties.
-The ATO, ADP, ACP, ATA and its designated representatives hereby acknowledge and agree to comply with the Terms and Conditions contained herein for the period the ATO, ADP, ACP, ATA shall hold this designation.
+Each ATO, ADP, ACP, ATA and its designated representatives hereby acknowledge and agree to comply with the Terms and Conditions contained herein for the period the ATO, ADP, ACP, and ATA hold its designation.

 Accredited Courseware – the materials utilized by the ATO, ADP, ACP, or ATA for the belt courses taught by the ATO, ADP, ACP, or ATA as submitted to IASSC for accreditation approval.